 In deli-style stores across the country, you will also find that people sell seasonal chestnut jams or candied chestnut desserts.
 Chestnut season in Greece starts around October.
 Vendors will cook these over hot charcoals and then serve them to you in paper cones for just a few euros.

-In busy cosmopolitan areas of Athens and Thessaloniki, as well as on touristic boulevards, you will find a lot of Street Food Vendors selling an array of dried fruits and nuts.
+In busy cosmopolitan areas of Athens and Thessaloniki you will find a lot of Greek Street Food Vendors selling an array of dried fruits and nuts.
 You will be able to select and weigh a mixture of different treats.

 Popular variations include things like dried figs, raisins and apricots.
 Flavoured nuts, cashews, pistachios, sunflower seeds, and other healthy trail-mix type treats can also be purchased for just a few euros.
 This is a nice healthy snack to keep you energised during your day of sightseeing or hiking.